The Danger of Having David Clarke Work at the Department of Homeland Security

 But, let’s be clear: The pursuit of upward mobility through cultivation of white folks’ political favor is not confined to base and conniving caricatures like David Clarke.
 Sadly, it has become the main route to political fortune in Black America.
 The best (or worst) example is Barack Obama, who spent a lifetime making himself acceptable to the more politically correct section of the white ruling class.
 Obama was not a Black leader; he was the Black politician most acceptable and attractive to white Democrats and moneybags—“articulate and bright and clean” in the whitest kind of way, not “like Jesse Jackson.”

-What’s more dangerous: a Black opportunist that curries favor with the worst elements of the White Man’s Party, but whose primary effect on Black politics is to make Black folks more vigilant, or a smooth Black operator who is so good at gaining the confidence of the ruling class that they entrust him to wage war on most of the world, and to impose capitalist austerity at home, knowing his mere presence will pacify Blacks and neutralize them as a force for change?
+What’s more dangerous: a Black opportunist who curries favor with the worst elements of the White Man’s Party, but whose primary effect on Black politics is to make Black folks more vigilant, or a smooth Black operator who is so good at gaining the confidence of the ruling class that they entrust him to wage war on most of the world, and to impose capitalist austerity at home, knowing his mere presence will pacify Blacks and neutralize them as a force for change?

 Neither of these political actors advance the cause of Black political self-determination, and one of them is a threat to human survival in general.